Yalova Peninsula massacres

 The high death toll in the events convinced Toynbee that the Greeks were unfit to rule over Turks.
 An Inter-Allied commission, consisting of British, French, American and Italian officers, and headed by Maurice Gehri, the representative of the Geneva International Red Cross, and Arnold Toynbee went to the region to investigate the atrocities.
-Michael Smith claims that Circassian irregulars also took part in the massacres.
+Michael Smith claims that Circassian irregulars also took part in the massacres, despite the fact that Circassian civilians were also harmed.

 One of the results was that refugees were transported to Allied-controlled Constantinople on ships.